-The Maine statewide bacteria TMDL report is not a phased TMDL, but the document includes a description of a monitoring plan designed to measure attainment of water quality standards (page 28 TMDL report).
+The Maine statewide bacteria TMDL report is not a phased TMDL, but the document includes a description of a monitoring plan designed to measure attainment of water quality standards (page

+28, 2009 TMDL report).
 ME DEP explains that progress towards attainment of water quality standards will be evaluated by ambient water quality monitoring of the appropriate bacteria criteria for the impaired waterbody.
 ME DEP explains that the Department relies heavily on bacteria data from quality assured volunteer monitoring programs to indicate problems and to evaluate progress towards attainment of standards.
 ME DEP will continue to investigate complaints and inspect potential sources of bacteria.
-Maine Healthy Beaches Program will continue to collect bacteria samples from recreational beaches to determine safe swimming conditions (and to post on the MHB website).
-Maine Division of Marine Resources (DMR) will continue to conduct extensive year-round monitoring evaluations associated with assuring proper classification of shellfish harvest areas.
-DMR will also continue to rely on fecal coliform data from volunteers to identify, investigate, and remediate pollution sources.